Academic Information and Policies

 • To use the facilities of the Business Office as a banking service.

-• To request funds from Student Senate.
+• To request funds from the Student Senate.

 The responsibilities of a recognized student organization are: